Eric0625/MultiCastDelegate/README.md

 }
 ```

-2.In your class which invokes the delegate, define a variable of MultiCastDelegator type
+2.In your class from which the message is sent, define a variable of MultiCastDelegator type

 `
 let handler = MultiCastDelegator <DisplayMessageDelegate>()
 `

-3.Write the code below where you need to inform delegate to display message
+3.In the same class, write the code at the place where you want to send the message

 `
 handler.invoke(){ $0.displayMessage(message) }
+`

+4.In the receiver class, pass `self` to the `handler` variable, then implement the protocol
+`
+...
+    MainClass.handler += self
+...

+extension YourReceiver: DisplayMessageDelegate {
+    func displayMessage(_ message: String) {
+      //display the message
+    }
+}
 `
 ###Full sample code:<br>
 ```
 protocol DisplayMessageDelegate {